• Home /

 A home buyer may pay up to 14 months of property taxes upfront at closing to ensure they stay current on their tax obligations while providing a buffer of payments toward the next tax cycle.
 Most mortgage lenders collect 1/12 of the annual tax bill in each monthly mortgage payment.

 Tax bills vary based on a property’s assessed value and the local tax rate, which can fluctuate depending on municipal needs and budgetary decisions.
-It can be as low as 0.5 percent per year and range as high as 3 percent.
+The tax rate can be as low as 0.5 percent per year and range as high as 3 percent.

 Common Questions About Real Estate Taxes